“Give an Hour” Donates Time for Veterans, Families Mental Health

 Give an Hour Donates Time for Veterans, Families Mental Health

-Give an Hour is a not for profit online resource that provides anyone who served in the military, their families, and those who considers themselves a “loved one” free consultations with volunteer mental health professionals.
+Give an Hour is a not-for-profit online resource that provides anyone who served in the military, their families, and those who consider themselves a “loved one” free consultations with volunteer mental health professionals.
 There is no time requirement for military service, so anyone who attended Day 1 of boot camp is eligible regardless of discharge status.

 About Give an Hour

 The mission of Give an Hour is to develop a national network of volunteers capable of responding to both acute and chronic conditions.
 The program launched in 2005 with the intention of helping military members and veterans, but has since expanded to address the mental health needs of various populations.

 Give an Hour Offers Assistance in a Wide Variety of Areas

 Any person eligible for Give an Hour’s services may seek assistance in a wide variety of fields including, but not limited to: